jmprz/seeknfind/README.md

 lost and found items within its premises.
 Despite occasional recoveries, not all lost belongings are successfully returned to their rightful owners.
 SeekNFind embodies a strategy for handling lost and found items, ensuring an effective and trustworthy solution customized to meet the specific requirements of the CCS community.
-This is a group based system for the course "Database Management Systems".
-It is closed source since it is used only for academic purposes. </p>
+This is a group based system for the course "Database Management Systems".</p>

 ### Built With